Skip to content

 root: str, optional (None)

-• Root of the data to be generated.
+• The root where the data is generated.
 The default is None.

 Returns